White-rumped sandpiper

-The white-rumped sandpiper (Calidris fuscicollis) is a small shorebird that breeds in the northern tundra of Canada and Alaska.
+The white-rumped sandpiper (Calidris fuscicollis) is a small migratory shorebird that breeds in the northern tundra of Canada and Alaska.
 This bird can be difficult to distinguish from other similar tiny shorebirds; these are known collectively as "peeps" or "stints".

-These birds are not often spotted.
-In the summer, they are rarely seen because they are in such an obscure breeding location.
-Similarly, in the winter they are rarely seen because they travel too far south for many birdwatchers.
-Therefore, the majority of sightings occur during the spring or fall in temperate regions and are generally in small numbers around water.
+In flight, it is more easily picked out by its namesake white rump.

 Taxonomy

+The white-rumped sandpiper was formally described in 1819 by the French ornithologist Louis Vieillot under the binomial name Tringa fuscicollis.
+The specific epithet combines Latin fuscus meaning "dusky" or "brown" with Modern Latin -collis meaning "-necked" or "-throated".
+Vieillot based his account on the "Del Pestorijo Pardo" from Paraguay that had been described in 1805 by the Spanish naturalist Félix de Azara.
+The white-rumped sandpiper is now placed with 23 other species in the genus Calidris that was introduced in 1804 by the German naturalist Blasius Merrem.
+The species is monotypic, with no subspecies recognised.
+A 2022 molecular phylogenetic study by David Černý and Rossy Natale found that the white-rumped sandpiper was sister to the least sandpiper (Calidris minutilla).

 The white-rumped sandpiper is placed in the order Charadriiformes along with gulls, alcids, plovers and oystercatchers.
 Its family, Scolopacidae, encompasses all sandpipers, and as a stint it is classified in the genus Calidris.
-It is classified as monotypic species, meaning that no population differentiation or subspecies have been described.

-The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
-The specific fuscicollis is from Latin fuscus, "dusky" and New Latin collis, "necked ".
+Hybrids between this species and the dunlin are occasionally found in northeastern North America.
+The white-rumped sandpiper is also suspected to hybridize with the buff-breasted sandpiper.